jorishr/notes-on-javascript/_basics/program_structure/hoisting.md

 ## What is hoisting
 During compile phase, just microseconds before your code is executed, the JS code is scanned for function and variable declarations.

-All the functions and variable declarations are added to the memory inside a data structure called the LEXICAL ENVIRONMENT.
+All the functions and variable declarations are added to the memory inside a data structure called the *lexical environment*.

 Because those functions and declaration are present inside the memory before they are executed, they could be accessed and used before the actual declaration in the source code.